ianzapolsky/ianzapolsky.github.io/_posts/2016-11-29-default-danger.markdown

 }
 {% endhighlight %}

-Can you spot the bug?
+Can you spot it?
 Here's a hint:

 <img id="ian-image" src="/assets/perf_screenshot.png"></img>

 ## the dreaded default case

-When you provide a deafult case to a select in Golang, you're giving the program a route to take when the other cases are blocked.
+When you provide a deafult case to a `select` statement in Golang, you're giving the program a route to take when the other cases are blocked.

 What we _want_ to happen here is for our program to block on the receive from `channel`.
 While we're blocked, we don't need to do anything, but we want to immediately print something as soon as we receive it from the channel.